 If your organization's security standards permit, you can permanently disable the warning message on the Advanced tab of the Tools > Internet Options interface.
 (Check Allow active content to run in files on My Computer under Security options.)

-To access a PDF version of the online help, or to access Release Notes, the Installation Guide, the Deployment Guide, and knowledge base articles:
+To access a PDF version of online help, or to access Release Notes, installation and deployment information, FAQs, tips, and other technical information, go to the Websense Technical Library.